-Ace purchases merchandise from approximately 4,200 suppliers ranging from local companies to large corporations.
-No one supplier accounted for more than 4.3 percent of products purchased in fiscal 2019.
-Our top ten suppliers accounted for approximately 26.3 percent of our merchandise purchases in 2019.
+Ace purchases merchandise from approximately 4,100 suppliers ranging from local companies to large corporations.
+No one supplier accounted for more than 4.1 percent of products purchased in fiscal 2020.
+Our top ten suppliers accounted for approximately 27.1 percent of our merchandise purchases in 2020.
 We maintain a staff of experienced merchants in each of our product departments who work closely with our suppliers.

-Ace works with our suppliers to ensure a timely flow of products to our retailers.
+Ace works with our suppliers to ensure a timely flow of products to our Retailers.
 We make RSC inventory and product sales information available electronically to suppliers who are then responsible for fulfilling orders complete and on time.
 As a result, we can maximize utilization of our RSC warehouse space and increase inventory turns.
-Ace retailers receive over 96 percent of the items they order from RSCs.